Unfaithful (2002 film): Box office

-Unfaithful was released in 2,617 theaters in the United States on May 10, 2002, and grossed US$14 million on its first weekend, with an average of $5,374 per screen.
+Unfaithful was released in 2,617 theaters in the United States on May 10, 2002, grossing US$14 million on its first weekend, with an average of $5,374 per screen, ranking in second place behind Spider-Man.
 It made $52 million in the U.S. and Canada, and a total of $119 million worldwide, well above its $50 million budget.

 Critical response

-On Rotten Tomatoes the film has a rating of 50% based on 165 reviews, with an average rating of 5.80/10.
+On Rotten Tomatoes, the film has a rating of 50% based on 165 reviews, with an average rating of 5.80/10.
 The consensus reads, "Diane Lane shines in the role, but the movie adds nothing new to the genre and the resolution is unsatisfying."
-On Metacritic the film has a weighted average score of 63 out of 100, based on reviews from 34 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 63 out of 100, based on reviews from 34 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

-CNN film critic Paul Tatara wrote, "The audience when I saw this one was chuckling at all the wrong times, and that's a bad sign when they're supposed to be having a collective heart attack."
-Entertainment Weekly critic Owen Gleiberman awarded the film an "A−" grade and praised Lane for delivering "the most urgent performance of her career", writing that she "is a revelation.
+Paul Tatara of CNN wrote that he saw the film's audience "chuckling at all the wrong times, and that's a bad sign when they're supposed to be having a collective heart attack."
+Owen Gleiberman of EW gave the film an "A−", praising Lane for "the most urgent performance of her career...a revelation.
 The play of lust, romance, degradation, and guilt on her face is the movie's real story."
 Roger Ebert of the Chicago Sun-Times wrote, "Instead of pumping up the plot with recycled manufactured thrills, it's content to contemplate two reasonably sane adults who get themselves into an almost insoluble dilemma."
-Kenneth Turan of the Los Angeles Times wrote, "The only performer who manages to get inside her character is Lane.
-Whether it's her initial half-distrustful tentativeness, her later sensual abandon or her never-ending ambivalence, Lane's Constance seems to be actually living the role in a way no one else matches, a way we can all connect to."
+Kenneth Turan of the Los Angeles Times wrote that Lane was "inside her character...her initial half-distrustful tentativeness, her later sensual abandon or her never-ending ambivalence...living the role."
+Joe Morgenstern of the WSJ wrote that the film was "basically a chamber piece" with "no inclination to make a mockery of anyone."
+He liked how Lane played her character as "a mystery to herself, and disinclined to seek a solution."
+Jami Bernard of New York Daily News thought the film was "deliberately unerotic" and "an honest movie about dishonesty", showing "how seemingly unexpected instincts lie dormant."
+He praised Lane's "intricate performance", and liked how the film did not "stoop to cheap psychoanalysis and must be commended for a bravely ambiguous ending."